kyle-p-may/cs552-modelsim-tutorial/README.md

     $ ./config/config.sh # Run configuration

 Check `log.out` to make sure that there are no error messages.

+Finally, run the following command to update your terminal with these changes (you only need to do this once):

+    $ source ~/.bashrc

 ## Using Modelsim
 1. Run `vsim &`